snicholspa/tips_tricks_howtos/apex_ords/apex_ords_install/how_to_intall_config_apex_and_ords.md

     **Note:**  APEX Install Log will reside in the following directory **/home/oracle/apex/install{timestamp}.log**

+    **Note:**  You may have previous versions of APEX already installed.
+If this is the case, please refer to the **APEX Remove Previous Verions** links under the Documentation section above.
+You may wish to remove previous versions of APEX.

+    **Note:**  To verify the APEX Install, you may want to reference the  **APEX Verify Install** link under the Documentation section above.

  3. Set APEX ADMIN Password

     **Note:**  You will enter a new password for the APEX Administrator User **ADMIN**